 Other foods & hurricane considerations:

-- Snack Idea- a fruit such as an apple, thinly sliced and dipped in nut butter (almond, other) *don't double dip to avoid bacterial contamination!
+- Fruit Snack Idea- a fruit such as an apple, thinly sliced and dipped in nut butter (almond, macadamia nut).
+Just make sure not to double dip to avoid bacterial contamination!

 - Coconut water - a great way to stay hydrated, and delicious!